jakobjpeters/PAndQ.jl/docs/src/tutorials/sudoku.md

 end;
 ```

 4\.
 Each cell contains a single number.
-This proposition can be read as "for each cell and for pair of unique numbers, that cell does not contain both numbers".
+This proposition can be read as "for each cell and for each pair of unique numbers, that cell does not contain both numbers".

 ```math
 \bigwedge\limits_{i = 1}^9 \bigwedge\limits_{j = 1}^9 \bigwedge\limits_{n = 1}^8 \bigwedge\limits_{m = n + 1}^9 ¬P(i, j, n) ∨ ¬P(i, j, m)